This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Safe Handling and Transport Practices

-Let’s walk through the key practices that keep your produce unblemished from the moment it leaves the plant until it’s safely stored.
+Let’s walk through the handling practices that keep your crop safe from the moment it leaves the tree to the moment it reaches the cooler.

 Laying, Not Dropping, Produce in Containers